emulator-wtf/gradle-plugin/README.md

   // default: [OutputType.MERGED_RESULTS_XML, OutputType.COVERAGE, OutputType.PULLED_DIRS]
   outputs = [OutputType.SUMMARY, OutputType.CAPTURED_VIDEO, OutputType.LOGCAT]

+  // record a video of the test run recordVideo = true

   // ignore test failures and keep running the build
   //
   // NOTE: the build outcome _will_ be success at the end, use the JUnit XML files to